Employee Rights Attorney ● Protecting Employees

 Sometimes employers misclassify employees as independent contractors to avoid: paying overtime, providing medical insurance, carrying workers’ compensation coverage, or paying state and federal taxes.

 If you have been improperly classified as an independent contractor, then you may be entitled to back overtime wages and other benefits.
-Please contact the experienced wage and hour attorneys at Herbert & McClelland, LLP so that they can evaluate the facts of your situation to help determine if you have a case.
+Please contact the experienced wage and hour attorneys at the Law Offices of Shane McClelland so that they can evaluate the facts of your situation to help determine if you have a case.

 DON’T LET EMPLOYERS TAKE ADVANTAGE OF YOU.
-UNPAID OVERTIME IS ILLEGAL AND EMPLOYEES HAVE RIGHTS THAT MUST BE PROTECTED.
+NOT BEING PAID ALL OF THE OVERTIME OWED TO YOU IS ILLEGAL AND EMPLOYEES HAVE RIGHTS THAT MUST BE PROTECTED.

 The overtime lawyers & wage and hour attorneys at the Law Offices of Shane McClelland can evaluate the facts of your case to see if you have a claim.
 We represent employees throughout the United States and we may be able to help you.
 Call 800-948-5066 now to get a lawyer’s opinion on your potential unpaid overtime case or wage & hour claim.